Margilan

 Margilan museum is located just next to the bazaar in the city center.
 This small museum focused on fabric production and national decorations, clothing, household items, wooden items, jewelry.
 The first floor presented the clothing decorations as well as the equipment for fabric production while in the second floor displayed historical artifacts.

-A walk through the main bazaar reveals the full noise of Uzbek life, trading, greetings and tea drinking in a swirl of long gowns and local silk.
+A walk through the main bazaar reveals the full noise of Uzbek life with trading, greetings and tea drinking in a swirl of long gowns and local silk.
 Babur’s apricots and pomegranates fill basins bordering melon carpets and cloth sacks pungent with spice.
-Bread-sellers push pram frames laden with baskets of freshly-baked non.
+Bread-sellers push pram frames laden with baskets of freshly-baked non bread.

 Margilon’s fantastic Sunday Kumtepa Bazaar, 5km west of the center, is a must experience for visitors to Margilon.
 It’s a time capsule full of weathered Uzbek men in traditional clothing exchanging solemn greetings and gossiping over endless pots of tea, with hardly a Russian or a tourist in sight.